DerSchmale/tympanum/README.md

 # Tympanum

-A Typescript library for multidimensional geometry code.
-There's not much in it, but may grow slightly as I need more functionality.
+A Typescript library for generating multidimensional convex hulls and delaunay triangulations.

 # Documentation